 These two questions cover the basics of sales qualification.
 Aside from ensuring the prospect is a good fit, it also helps you understand whether you can actually create a mutually beneficial relationship with them.

+As much as I wish this was the case, not every prospect is your customer.
 Don’t force the sale with anyone who’s not a good fit.
 You might be able to convince them to buy, but remember: Relationship selling is about the long term.
 Your customers will be unhappy once they learn they’ve been misled, and you’ll face cancellations and/or returns rather than glowing reviews, referrals, upgrades, and cross-sales.
+And I don’t have to tell you what a massive blow that is to your reputation (and revenue!).

-Combine your new knowledge of the buyer with your subject-matter expertise to deliver your suggestions.
+Going back to my teaching experience and building relationships in the classroom, I’ve found it is helpful to pay close attention to your prospects’ needs.
+Combining your new knowledge of the buyer with your subject-matter expertise will help you deliver better, more appropriate suggestions.
 For example, you might prescribe a strategy that’ll address one of their core pain points (and happens to align with your product).

 “Customer Y, another company with around [number] of employees in [X space], was facing a similar problem.
 I advised them to do [such and such].
 In [period of time], they saw [quantified results].”

-If they have a genuine reason to be concerned, don’t ignore that.
-Your truthfulness will be more reassuring than a glib response (and will hold up after they get their hands on the product).
+If your prospects have a genuine reason to be concerned, don’t ignore that.
+I guarantee your truthfulness will be more reassuring than a glib response (and will hold up after they get their hands on the product).

-To identify the buyer’s worries, ask questions like:
+To identify the buyer’s worries, I suggest asking questions like:

 - “Is there anything stopping you from buying?”